 - -h Print the usage summary and exit. - -j When loading a zonefile read the journal if it exists. - -1 List all the configured zones.
 Each line of output contains the zone name, class (e.g. IN), view, and type (e.g. master or slave). - -c Check "core" configuration only.
-This suppresses the loading of plugin modules, and causes all parameters to plugin statements to be ignored. - -p Print out the named.conf and included files in canonical form if no errors were detected.
+This suppresses the loading of plugin modules, and causes all parameters to plugin statements to be ignored. - -i Ignore warnings on deprecated options. - -p Print out the named.conf and included files in canonical form if no errors were detected.
 See also the -x option.